coderamen666/srd-v3.5-md/spells/spells-t-z.md

 -   **Saving Throw:** No
 -   **Spell Resistance:** Yes

-Waves of negative energy cause all living creatures in the spell's area to become exhausted.
+Waves of negative energy cause all living creatures in the spell’s area to become exhausted.
 This spell has no effect on a creature that is already exhausted.